Linerre/myvimrc/README.md

     - PowerShell
     - Zsh
     - Bash

+*These days I'm using gruvbox light theme everywhere*.

 ## Reason
 1. Vim's config is not XDG-compatible yet so I separate it from my other dotfiles.